On this page:

 The subject of the dissertation must be approved in advance by the student’s academic program.
 If a student wishes to submit as a dissertation a published article or series of articles, a book or monograph, or a manuscript that has been accepted for publication, express approval by the academic program must be obtained.
 Please note:

 - In addition to the GSAS requirements, students must be aware of and conform to any requirements prescribed by their program or dissertation committee, particularly the recommendations of their dissertation advisor.

 - In no event may a dissertation be presented for the PhD degree that has already been submitted toward any degree at Harvard or elsewhere, in substantially the same form and content.

-Students whose Harvard-based research includes an invention must inform the Office of Technology Development (OTD) as soon as possible or, at minimum, several weeks before they defend their dissertation, present at a conference or seminar, submit for publication, or make another public disclosure (see Patents).
+Students whose Harvard-based research includes an invention must inform the Office of Technology Development (OTD) as soon as possible or, at minimum, several weeks before they defend their dissertation, present at a conference or seminar, submit for publication, or make another public disclosure.
+(See the Patents page.)

-Once a patent application is filed, the student may submit their dissertation to ProQuest, DASH, and the University Archives through ETDs @ Harvard.
+Once a patent application is filed, the student may submit their dissertation to ProQuest, DASH, and the University Archives through ProQuest ETD.